Universebenzene/benzene-overlay/dev-python/README.md

-# Informations for astropy related packages
+# Information for astropy related packages
-Table here will show informations for some of the astropy related packages.
+Table here will show information for some of the astropy related packages.

 Package name | Available version | Additional information
 ------------ | :---------------: | ----------------------